SecPrez/url-append-extension/README.md

 ## Installation

-This extension is not yet available in the Chrome extension store, so will have to be side-loaded.
+This extension is not yet available in the Chrome extension store, so will have to be side-loaded in the meantime.
 [Here is a CNET article](https://www.cnet.com/tech/services-and-software/how-to-install-chrome-extensions-manually/) that explains how to.

 ## Project Flavors